jnash10/jnash10/README.md

 AI Engineer (Founder: Poze)
 -------------------------
+Im currently building Poze, to help young circketers learn the basic with a virtual coach.

+Industrial experience at Collablens.
 I've been coding for 5+ years and am currently pursuing a major in data science and engineering.
 I'm also an undergraduate research at the Multi-Robot Autonomy Lab at IISER Bhopal where I'm working on collision avoidance algorithms.
 I was an intern at CiSTUP, IISc Bangalore, where I worked on Geospatial data-analysis and path planning.

 * 🌍  I'm based in Bhopal / Chandigarh